edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 Then go to the ``app/page.tsx`` file to replace the static data with the blogposts fetched from the database.

-To fetch these from the homepage, we'll create an EdgeDB client and use the ``.query()`` method to fetch all the posts in the database with a ``select`` statement.
+To fetch these from the homepage, we'll create an Gel client and use the ``.query()`` method to fetch all the posts in the database with a ``select`` statement.